mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * Register a SIM card (and so get an internet connection that's traceable to you, not them)
 * who knows what else, i wouldn't know bc i have never done a crime

-## You _gotta_ check what else was in the page tho
+## ....anything _else_ in this page?

-If there's a passport number in this webpage, maybe there's even more?
+If there's a passport number in this page, maybe there's even more?
+Maybe all bets are off and there's the lost launch codes to the Sydney Opera House, or Harold Holt[^holt].

 A phone number maybe?
-Searching for `phone` and `number` didn't get anywhere, so I tried the galaxy brain move of searching for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_:
+Searching for `phone` and `number` didn't get anywhere, but sometimes you gotta do a huge galaxy brain move.
+So I searched for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_:

+[^holt]: Backstory: Harold Holt was another former Prime Minster and we... lost him?
+He disappeared while going for a swim one morning.
+This is not a joke.
+We named Harold Holt Memorial Swimming Pool after him.
+I repeat, this is _not_ a joke. //todo references

 //todo replace with screenshot